HamzaAlfarrash/MAIS202_Final_Project/README.md

 2. templates/
    - HTML template for landing page
 3. app.py
-   -main python script to instantiate Flask server and train the model
+   - main python script to instantiate Flask server and train the model